Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: EVALUATION EXPERIMENTS

 \begin{enumerate} \item \textbf{One-Step Baseline:} A single VAE is trained to directly map $\mathcal{Y}$ and $\mathcal{M}$ to $\mathcal{A}$ (as shown in Fig. \ref{fig:example}).

 \item \textbf{Our Two-Step solution}: as introduced in Sec. \ref{sec:method}. \end{enumerate}

-\textbf{Implementation Details.} For both approaches, a pretrained VAE is employed, \textit{madebyollin/sdxl-vae-fp16-fix} from AutoencoderKL in Hugging Face, with the following structure: A U-Net style network with \textit{31 trainable layers} (linear and convolutional) for the encoder, \textit{51 trainable layers} for the decoder, a \textit{4*8*8 tensor} as the latent space, and \textit{SiLu} as the activation function.
-Training is conducted using \textit{Adam}, learning rate of \textit{1e-4}, batch size of \textit{8}, and for \textit{350} epochs at most in Step~1 and \textit{40} epochs at most in Step~2.
-The hyperparameter $\mathcal{\alpha}$ in Eq. \ref{eq:loss1} is set 0.75.
+\textbf{Implementation Details.} For both the one-step baseline and our two-step approach, we employ a pre-trained VAE (\texttt{madebyollin/sdxl-vae-fp16-fix})~\cite{von-platen-etal-2022-diffusers} from \textit{Hugging Face}, implemented with the \texttt{AutoencoderKL} architecture.
+The model adopts a U-Net style structure with 31 trainable layers (linear and convolutional) in the encoder and 51 layers in the decoder.
+The latent space has a dimensionality of $4 \times 8 \times 8$, and SiLU is used as the activation function throughout.

+The pre-trained VAE is fine-tuned in Step~1 to adapt to QPI kernels, while in Step~2 another observation encoder with the same architecture as the encoder of the former VAE is trained.
+The input layer is adjusted to accept either one-channel inputs (for kernel-only images in Step~1) or two-channel inputs (observation--activation pairs $(Y, M)$ in Step~2).
+All images are $64\times64$ pixels and normalized to the range $[-1,1]$ before being fed into the model.

+Training is conducted using the Adam optimizer (hyperparameters by default) with a learning rate of $1\times10^{-4}$, and batch size 8.
+Step~1 and Step~2 are trained for up to 300 and 50 epochs, respectively.
+The coefficients $\alpha$ and $\beta$ in Eq.~(4) are empirically set to 0.7 and $1\times10^{-6}$ to balance symmetry preservation and KL regularization.

+We adopt the pre-trained \texttt{sdxl-vae} due to its robust latent representation quality and convergence stability, which facilitate efficient transfer to the QPI domain without requiring large-scale retraining.